Malpractice Insurance for Gastroenterologists

 High-Risk Procedures and their Impact on your Premiums

-Gastroenterology is considered a moderate-risk specialty, but insurers apply surcharges for procedures with higher complication rates or litigation history.
-High-volume or interventional practices (e.g., ERCP-focused) face tighter underwriting and higher costs than diagnostic-only GIs.:
+Gastroenterology is considered a moderate-risk specialty, but insurers apply surcharges for procedures with higher complication or litigation rates.
+High-volume or interventional practices (e.g., ERCP-focused) face tighter underwriting and higher costs than diagnostic-only GIs.

 Procedure Description & Risks Insurance Impact

-Colonoscopy Higher-litigation GI procedure.
-Key exposures: perforation, bleeding, infection, and missed malignancy (higher relative risk than sigmoidoscopy due to volume and severity).
+Colonoscopy Frequent source of GI claims.
+Key exposures: perforation, bleeding, infection, and missed malignancy.
 Moderate–high surcharge for high-volume practices; underwriters review sedation, consent, and tracked complication rates.

-ERCP & EST Interventional profile: post-ERCP pancreatitis, perforation, hemorrhage; delayed recognition of peritonitis/sepsis drives severity.
-Treated as “advanced” exposure.
+ERCP & EST Advanced interventional profile: post-ERCP pancreatitis, perforation, hemorrhage; delayed recognition of peritonitis/sepsis drives severity.
 Higher surcharges and added scrutiny; may require endorsements or higher limits depending on case mix.

 EGD Risks include anesthesia reactions, perforation, and missed upper-GI malignancy.
 Consent and documentation disputes recur in claims.
 Mild–moderate increase when volume or sedation events are elevated; emphasis on consent and recovery monitoring.

 Sigmoidoscopy Lower overall complication rate; occasional perforation or documentation/communication errors.
-Often the baseline comparator.
 Minimal impact; generally no surcharge beyond standard GI rating.

 Scenarios That May Lead to Refusal or Exclusions

-• Performing experimental or robotic-assisted endoscopy without FDA clearance or endorsement.
+• Experimental or robotic-assisted endoscopy without FDA clearance or specific endorsement.

 • Non-disclosure of procedural volume or advanced interventions during underwriting.